-Looking ahead to FY25, Colorado State University will again update its Climate Action Plan.
+Looking ahead, Colorado State University will again update its Climate Action Plan.
 The target year will remain 2040 but the goal will be refined to achieve carbon neutrality of Scope 1 & 2 emissions while continuing to measure and reduce a subset of the Scope 3 emission categories corresponding to our 2010 commitment.

-For questions related to the GHG inventory, please contact Stacey.Baumgarn@colostate.edu - Sustainability & Energy Management, CSU Facilities Management.
+For questions related to the GHG inventory, please contact [Stacey.Baumgarn@colostate.edu](mailto:Stacey.Baumgarn@colostate.edu) - Sustainability & Energy Management, CSU Facilities Management.